What if an owner leaves the business and has an own life policy in our business trust?

 If a shareholding settlor stops holding shares in the company, for any reason other than their death, and before a death or critical illness claim, then any subsequent claim proceeds will be held for the benefit of the settlor absolutely.
 The trustees can assign the life policy to the departing shareholder and, as above, they could decide to assign the policy into a Flexible Trust.

 General partnerships, LLPs and limited companies

-The ‘revolving door’ clause means that the departing owner will automatically be removed as a beneficiary of the business trusts set up by the others.
-If the departing individual is a trustee of the others’ policies, it would be usual for them to retire as a trustee.
+The ‘revolving door’ clause means that the departing owner will automatically be removed as a beneficiary of the business trusts set up by the other owners.
+If the departing individual is a trustee of the other owners' policies, it would be usual for them to retire as a trustee.
 We can provide a sample deed for this purpose.

 Trusts establish legal rights and entitlements and might have material financial and tax implications for the settlor, trustees and beneficiaries.
 Aegon UK isn't authorised to provide legal advice, so you should take your own legal advice before setting up a trust, to make sure that it meets your clients' requirements.
 Our trusts have been drafted for use by UK domiciled individuals.